DriveFlow-CRM/DriveFlowWeb/README.md

 - **Build Tools**: Angular CLI 17.3.0
 - **Styling Preprocessor**: PostCSS 8.4.31 with Autoprefixer 10.4.16

-## Installation
+## Installation & Setup

-Follow these steps to set up the project locally:
+Follow these steps to set up the project for development:

 ```bash
 # Clone the repository